Luehang/react-native-camera-roll-gallery/README.md

 Check out the [docs](https://luehangs.site/lue_hang/projects/react-native-camera-roll-gallery) for a complete documentation.

-- Large and optimized rendering for Camera Roll images.
+- Optimized for large list rendering for Camera Roll images.
 - Swipe up and down to close images with animations to original place.
 Support iOS.
 - Support for dynamic device rotation.
 - Easily and highly customizable.